kb603/Kelvin-Weather/README.md

 # Kelvin-Weather

-This is a simple JavaScript program that converts temperature from Kelvin to Celsius, Fahrenheit and Newton.
+This is a simple JavaScript program that converts Kelvin to Celsius, then to Fahrenheit, and human age to dog age.